helloSystem/docs/developer/menu.md

 * Purpose: <tbd>
 * Theory of operation: <tbd>
 * Status: <active|retired>
-* Issues: <tbd>
+* Issues: Not in ports?
+Is this an issue, preventing us from some applications to work properly?
-* Installed by package: In Ubuntu, `sudo apt-get install unity-gtk-module-common unity-gtk2-module unity-gtk3-module`
+* Installed by package: Not in ports?
+(In Ubuntu, `sudo apt-get install unity-gtk-module-common unity-gtk2-module unity-gtk3-module`)

 ### libappmenu-gtk2-parser and libappmenu-gtk3-parser